 Fiskars Village, founded in the 17th century, is known today as the centre of Finnish art and design.
 High quality restaurants, conference and hotel facilities, as well as various workshops, events and shops offer the visitors plenty to see and do throughout the year.

-Upon arrival, the visitors first bypass old wooden houses; the Assembly Hall and the hotel and restaurant Fiskars Wärdshus, after which the village road opens up.
+Upon arrival, the visitors first bypass old wooden house; the Assembly Hall and then the hotel and restaurant Fiskars Wärdshus, after which the village road opens up.
 The buildings connected to the production of iron are lined up along the road: the Granary, The Old Mill, Copper Smithy, Hotel Tegel, and the Glass Studio.